dart-archive/jnigen/jni_gen/examples/in_app_java/README.md

 * Add proguard rules to exclude your custom classes from tree shaking, since they are always accessed reflectively in JNI.

 * Build and run the app.

-#### Caveats
-It's possible to use only android core libraries in the Java code.
-See [#33](https://github.com/dart-lang/jni_gen/issues/33) for more details.
-We have plans to add some tooling to make working with android gradle dependencies easier.